BALI

 ISLAND HEALTH EXPEDITION

-Explore the intersection of modern medicine and traditional wisdom as you lend a hand on community health projects.
+Explore the intersection of modern medicine and traditional wisdom as you support community health projects.

 Program Overview